dylanaraps/pure-bash-bible/README.md

 "${FUNCNAME[@]}"
 ```

-## Get the host-name of the system.
+## Get the host-name of the system

 ```shell
 "$HOSTNAME"